A photographic guide to dolphins in the Swan Canning Riverpark has been released to help the community monitor Perth’s dolphin population.

 FinBook is a catalogue of dorsal fin images for dolphins observed in the Swan Canning Riverpark and Fremantle Port Inner Harbour from 2008 to 2016.
 Dolphins are most easily identified by scars and other markings on their dorsal fins.

-To become an official Dolphin Watcher and actively participate in the Dolphin Watch project, join River Guardians and attend a free Dolphin Watch training session.
-These are held intermittently through the course of the year – check out our What’s On page for details of upcoming sessions.
+To become an official Dolphin Watcher and actively participate in the Dolphin Watch project, attend a free Dolphin Watch training session.
+These are held intermittently through the course of the year – check out our What’s On page or follow us on social media for details of upcoming sessions.

 Previous research of the Swan River dolphin community discovered a community of approximately 20-25 dolphins that use the river almost every day.